MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 For example, you can use a work order to schedule maintenance on a machine.
 You can also create a work order for inspections, corrective maintenance, and preventive maintenance.
 In Dynamics 365 Field Service, a work order documents the [maintenance](#maintenance) or [repair](#repair) that an [asset](#asset) or location needs.
 It assigns the appropriate resources to complete the request, and jobs associated with work orders help register consumption details.
 Learn more about the work order process in Dynamics 365 Field Service [Work order architecture](/dynamics365/field-service/field-service-architecture).

 You can also procure items with work orders.
 The procurement process typically starts with either a purchase requisition or purchase order request.
 Often, companies may not have the required items to execute a work order.
 This is when a purchase request is triggered.
 You can create a related purchase order or purchase requisition for a work order job in Dynamics 365.

+In Dynamics 365 Field Service, the work order is the primary information record used to organize information for scheduling and performing service.
+Work order records hold the critical information to complete the services.
+They are used to track the progress of a job or task from start to finish, and can include information such as the job description, the parts and resources needed, and the estimated completion time.
+Dynamics 365 Supply Chain Management and Business Central applications use the term *service order* instead of work order.

 ### Workflow